rotem081/Gershoni-lab/WGS analysis/README.md

 ```

 we used SetNmMdAndUqTags, that takes in a coordinate-sorted BAM and calculate the NM, MD and UQ
-<brby competing with the reference
+<br>by competing with the reference
 <br>NM = Edit distance to the reference
 <br>MD = String encoding mismatched and deleted reference bases
 <br>UQ = Phred likelihood of the segment, conditional on the mapping being correct